ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

     If a router has no external IP address (classic) or hostname (VPC), see [Version 4: Router for Ingress controller does not deploy](/docs/openshift?topic=openshift-cs_troubleshoot_debug_ingress#cs_subnet_limit_43).
     {: note}

-2. If you use Calico pre-DNAT network policies, VPC access control lists (ACLs), or another custom firewall to block incoming traffic to router or Ingress services, you must allow inbound access from the {{site.data.keyword.openshiftshort}} control plane and Cloudflare's IPv4 IPs to the IP addresses of your router services so that the {{site.data.keyword.openshiftshort}} control plane can check the health of your routers.
+2. If you use Calico pre-DNAT network policies, VPC security groups, VPC access control lists (ACLs), or another custom firewall to block incoming traffic to the IP addresses for your router or Ingress services, you must allow inbound access from the {{site.data.keyword.openshiftshort}} control plane and Cloudflare's IPv4 IPs to the IP addresses of your router services so that the {{site.data.keyword.openshiftshort}} control plane can check the health of your routers.
 For example, if you use Calico policies, [create a Calico pre-DNAT policy](/docs/containers?topic=containers-policy_tutorial#lesson3) to allow inbound access to your routers from [Cloudflare's IPv4 IPs](https://www.cloudflare.com/ips/){: external} that are used to check the health of your routers on port 80 and [the ports and IP addresses in step 2 of this section](/docs/openshift?topic=openshift-firewall#firewall_outbound).

 3. Check the health of your router by pinging its IP address (classic) or hostname (VPC).
   * Single-zone clusters: